 Brian D. Bentley, a native of Dallas, has a Bachelor of Music in piano performance from Oklahoma Baptist University and Master of Music degrees in choral conducting and piano accompanying from Meadows School of the Arts at Southern Methodist University.
 Bentley completed additional coursework in sacred music at SMU Perkins School of Theology.
 He joined the faculty of Meadows School of the Arts as an adjunct lecturer in fall 2015.

-Bentley is an adjunct professor of music at University of Dallas, where he conducts the UDChorale, and is principal accompanist for the Arts District Chorale.
+Bentley is an adjunct professor of music at University of Dallas, where he conducts the UDChorale, the UDSchola, and teaches a course on the history and theory of Gregorian chant.
 In addition, he serves as music consultant for Cistercian Abbey–Our Lady of Dallas, and is the founding director of the Schola Cantorum Stellæ Solæ, an ensemble dedicated to the study and singing of Gregorian chant.

 PERB 3015, 3116, 4017, 4118, 6005, 6007, 6106: Vocal Coaching